unl/sitemaster_theme_unl/README.md

 `'theme_unl' => [],`

+The wdn folder containing the templates_#.# should be symlinked to `./wdn` in the root of your project

 Then, install the plugin by running `php scripts/install.php` which will install any dependencies and add it to the list of installed plugins.